 Structured knowledge with a wiki.
 As you discover the product, it is a good idea to write out what you are learning.
 A personal wiki or a small library of markdown files can document your progress.
 The documents will reveal gaps to formulate new questions to ask.
 The bonus is that you can openly share with others over time.

-As you are onboarding well, take on work that you will lead.
+As you are onboarding well, now is an excellent opportunity to build.
 Take ownership of the work you will be contributing to the team.